DeFiGeek-Community/landing-page/content/join.en.md

 layout: page
 ---

-The DeFiGeek Community wants contributors in many areas.
-For examples.
+The DeFiGeek Community is looking for contributors in a various fields.

 ### Developer team
 - Smart contract (Solidity)